 Research at the Department of Future Technologies

-The strength of our research in Information Technology and Computer Science is the interdisciplinary co-operation of our multidisciplinary university.
+The strength of our research in Information and Communication Technology and Computer Science is the interdisciplinary co-operation of our multidisciplinary university.
 The new information is often linked to the questions and applications of Natural Science, Technology, Business and Humanist Sciences.
 The societal effect of our research focuses on Health and Welfare, Autonomous and Intelligent Systems, Digitalisation and Safe Cyber Society.

 Our Computer Science research is based on a strong algorithmic research tradition and emphasised to the data science.
 Our methodological strengths are Algoritmics, Machine Learning and Language and Speech Technology.
 The research topics in Interaction Design are related to Learning and Learning Analytics, Mixed Reality, Games and Gamification.